 For instance, social media management apps like Hootsuite can help you stay on top of your online content planning and publishing, while cloud storage tools like Google Drive makes it easy for you or your employees to access and share your business files when they need them.

 Investing in online tools can also help you manage other aspects of your business.
-Accounting tools like Wave, for example, helps you keep track of all your business transactions.
-So not only do you get an insight into your overall business’ financial standing, but also make it easier for you to file your taxes without having to hire an accountant.
+Accounting tools like Wave, for example, help you keep track of all your business transactions.
+So not only do you get an insight into your overall business’ financial standing but also makes it easier for you to file your taxes without having to hire an accountant.

 Similarly investing in some good collaboration and management tools will help you in building an agile workflow by automating your work processes and increasing overall efficiency.

-When choosing the tools to get for your business, first identify what processes you want to optimize or make better.
-Then go from there.
-Some tools will be more useful to your brand than others, so keep that in mind when you’re shopping around and picking the best suite for your business.
+When choosing the tools to get for your business, first identify what processes you want to optimize or make better, then go from there.
+Some tools will be more useful to your brand than others, so keep that in mind when you’re shopping around and picking the best suite of tools for your business.

 It’s challenging to migrate a business online—but fortunately, it doesn’t have to break the bank.
 With the tips above, you can focus only on the most important steps to help you take your business from a physical business to a robust, reliable online platform that customers can flock to for years to come.